kubermatic/docs/content/advanced/service_account/_index.en.md

 You can change the service account and token names when once created.

-The service account token is visible for the user during creation.
+The service account token is visible to the user during creation.

 {{% notice note %}}
 **Note:** Make sure to save this token at a safe place on your own device.
 It cannot be displayed again after closing the dashboard window.
 {{% /notice %}}

-The user can also regenerate token but the previous one will be revoked.
+The user can also regenerate a token but the previous one will be revoked.

 ### Accessing API via service account token